devsh0/HelloMachine/README.md

 is now much easier to generate and execute machine code on the fly without relying on C/C++ as an intermediary.

-**Note: This prototype only demonstrates what's possible.
-It is purely exploratory and not intended to advocate for its practical use.**
+**Please note that this prototype only demonstrates what's possible: it is purely exploratory and not intended to advocate for its practical use.**

 This is a simple hello-world prototype that prints "Hello Machine!" from a function defined in native x86-64 code.
 It works like this: